MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ## Data Flow

-The pipelines are currently running on a weekly basis through below schema:
+The pipelines are currently running on a weekly basis through below architeture:

 ![](2021-04-14-14-51-08.png)